niebl/GeoSoft2_Gruppe2/README.md

 npm start
 ```

-* For the final step open your browser
+* For the final step, open your browser
 > access the application

 ```
 localhost:3000/geomergency
 ```

+### Example
+Beispielbild der App

 ### Testing
 Instructions to test the running application